Gopal Rajwani

 was a criminal-politician with the Shiv Sena party, from Ulhasnagar, Maharashtra (a suburb of Mumbai).
 Formerly associated with the ganglord Dawood Ibrahim, he joined the Shiv Sena in 1996.
-He was killed when he was appearing in a court case at Ulhasnagar in January 2000.
+He was killed while appearing for a court case at Ulhasnagar in January 2000.

 Life

 Rajwani began his life selling papadums in Ulhasnagar.
 At one point, he met gangster Govind Vachani and rose rapidly in the crime world.
 He later joined the criminal-politician Pappu Kalani and was arrested in 1982–83 for the murder of the editor A V Narayan of Blitz magazine.
 The case could not be sustained, as no witnesses came forward to testify and he was acquitted.